 The arrangement of conductors influences MF.
 Conductors arranged in a flat, horizontal pattern at standard clearances generally have greater MF levels than conductors arranged vertically.
 This is due to the wider spacing between conductors found typically on H-frame structure designs, and to the closer distance between all three conductors and the ground.
 For single-circuit lines, a compact triangular configuration, called a "delta configuration", generally offers the lowest MF levels.
-A vertical configuration may cost more and may have increased visual impact.
+A simple vertical configuration -one conductor above another-may cost more and may have increased visual impact.
 Where the design goal is to minimize MF levels at a specific location within or beyond the ROW, conductor configurations other than vertical or delta may produce equivalent or lower fields.